-GOAL: The goal of this task is to engage and collaborate with colleagues to facilitate professional learning. reflections on this experience to your future professional practice, particularly in relation to the respo to be teachers of literacy and numeracy.
-PRODUCT: Artefact - Professional FORMAT: This task gives you the opportunity to work with 2-4 colleagues to create a rich investigative task for understanding of a topic in your specialist teaching area that also is designed to promote your stude capabilities.
-The task should be authentic and linked to the Year 7 to 10 Australian Curriculum.
-The to engage your students in critical and creative thinking and problem-solving as well as collaborative will be a group task for your students.
-Task Sheet (1-2 pages) The task sheet will be self-explanatory and be able to be implemented in the class of your choice.
-Reflective essay (1500 words) The Reflective Essay provides the rationale for the task.
-This should include: A discussion of the definitions of numeracy and the implications for teaching An explanation of the teachers' role in developing students' numeracy capabilities An analysis of the task in relation to how the task conceptual understanding in the target learning are students' numeracy capabilities in relation to all dimensions of the 21st Century Numeracy Model.
-Submission Cover sheet: Name, Student ID, Name of task, & word count for reflective essay.
-Reflective Essay (followed by references on a new page) Appendix A: Your rich investigative task.
-Note: Use 12 point Times New Roman and double line spacing. ents' numeracy task will be designed e group work.
-The task CRITERIA: No. Learning Outcome assessed 1 Explanation the meaning of numeracy, its place as a general capability across all learning areas in the Australian Curriculum and the role of all teachers as teachers of numeracy.
-2 Explanation a range of theoretical and practical approaches, including the 21st Century Numeracy Model, to assist the development of numeracy in specific learning areas.
+GOAL: The goal of this task is to create a Rich Investigative Task in one of your teaching areas critically reflect on the role of all teachers as teachers of numeracy.
+PRODUCT: Artefact - Professional FORMAT: Create or source a Rich Investigative Task and discuss the value of the task for developing conceptual understanding of a topic in one of your teaching areas and promoting students' numeracy capabilities.
+The task should be authentic, linked to the Year 7 to 10 Australian Curriculum, and designed to engage your students in critical and creative thinking, problem-solving and collaborative group work.
+Part A: Task sheet The task sheet will be self-explanatory and be able to be implemented in the class of your choice.
+Part B: Reflective essay The Reflective Essay will provide the rationale for the task.
+This should include a discussion of definitions of numeracy, an explanation of the role of all teachers in developing students' numeracy capabilities, and an analysis of the task in relation to conceptual understanding in the target learning area and developing students' numeracy capabilities.
+Refer to Canvas for further details.

+CRITERIA: No. Learning Outcome assessed 1 Explanation the meaning of numeracy, its place as a general capability across all learning areas in the Australian Curriculum and the role of all teachers as teachers of numeracy.
+2 2 Explanation a range of theoretical and practical approaches, including the 21st Century Numeracy Model, to assist the development of numeracy in specific learning areas.
 3 3 Application of knowledge and understanding of curriculum and pedagogy to the design of a rich investigative task that promotes the development of numeracy.
 4 4 Analysis of a rich investigative task that promotes students' numeracy capabilities using the 21st Century Numeracy Model.
-6 5 Communication in written texts using academic literacy skills including English expression, grammar, spelling, punctuation and APA referencing conventions 6
+5 5 Communication in written texts using academic literacy skills including English expression, grammar, spelling, punctuation and APA referencing conventions 6